dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/bigquery.md

 - You can cluster on as many columns as you would like.
 - Sequential adapter calls on the same resource accumulate parameters, akin to an OR operation, for a unified execution.

+:::caution
-> ❗ At the time of writing, table level options aren't supported for `ALTER` operations.
+At the time of writing, table level options aren't supported for `ALTER` operations.

 Note that `bigquery_adapter` updates the resource *in place*, but returns the resource for convenience, i.e., both the following are valid: